 Ellen and William escaped to England, where they made a living speaking publicly about their experiences and abolition.
 At the time of the 1851 census they are staying with Wilson and his wife Mary in 38 Springfield Place, Holbeck.
 Wilson recorded his guests on the census as ‘fugitive slaves’ which was covered extensively in the press of the day as an unusual act of abolitionist activism.

 In 1853, Wilson founded the Leeds Anti-Slavery Association.
 Wilson was president and his wife, Mary, was the librarian.

 The Leeds Anti-Slavery Association was forward thinking even for abolitionist groups of the time as it allowed women to join and campaign alongside men.

 The association had dual mottos of ‘Am I not a man and a brother?’ with ‘Am I not a woman and a sister?’
 This gender equality impressed Harriet Beecher Stowe, author of Uncle Tom’s Cabin, who was a guest speaker of the Association in 1853.
-Women had long campaigned for abolition of the slave trade, most probably more in their own social circles than alongside men, and had organised boycotts of sugar harvested from plantations that used slave labour.
+Women had long campaigned for abolition of the slave trade, most probably more in their own social circles than alongside men, and had organised boycotts of sugar harvested from plantations that used the stolen labour of enslaved people.